urbanjost/M_intrinsics/docs/intrinsics.md

   - **a** may be of any type and kind.
 If it is polymorphic it shall not be an undefined pointer.
 If it is unlimited polymorphic or has any deferred type parameters, it shall not be an unallocated allocatable variable or a disassociated or undefined pointer.
+It must be a named variable or constant or subobject of a constant.

   - The kind type parameter of the returned value is that specified by the value of **kind**; otherwise, the kind type parameter is that of